Mashbrow/RL-MultiAgent/README.md

 Code was taken from my previous project on the repository [RL-Reacher-Continous-Control](https://github.com/Mashbrow/RL-Reacher-Continuous-Control) and adapted so that it can resolve the task.

 I started by changing things in the architecture model itself.
 I used only one neural network for the actor and one neural network for the critic.
+Hence each agent is training the same models.
+Then I tried exploring various hyperparameters that led me to observe that training was unstable.
+It led me to add Batchnorm and to modify ReLU functions by Leaky ReLU to the models and to reduce the noise to finally resolve the task.

 ## What contains this repository ?

+- A notebook containing the code to train an agent to solve the task.
+- A .py file containing the architecture of MADDPG Agent.
+- A .py file containing the architecture model.
+- Two .pth files containing the weights of the Actor and the Critic models.
+- A report describing the architecture and the hyperparameters used to solve the task as well as my approach to solve the task.